schollii/pypubsub/docs/usage/usage_advanced_other.rst

     >>> pub.subscribe(listener1, 'topic')
     >>> pub.sendMessage('topic', arg1=1, arg2=2)

 Then listener1 will receive arg1 and arg2.

-Note: as explained in :ref:`label-topic_tree_def`, pubsub
-infers a topic's Message Data Specification based on the first listener subscribed.
-In real code that defined a listener like listener1(\**kwargs), you would have to ensure listener1 is not the first listener subscribed, or use a topic definition provider as explained in :ref:`label-topic_tree_def`.
+Note: as explained in :ref:`label-topic_tree_def`, pubsub infers a topic's *Message Data Specification* based on the first listener subscribed, unless there is a Topic Definition Provider for the topic.
+In the above example, pubsub would infer that *topic* has 2 required data: arg1 and arg2.
+However, if listener1 were subscribed first, pubsub would infer that *topic* had no required data (because there are no positional parameters in the listener1 signature), and no optional data (because there are no parameters with default values in the the listener1 signature).
+Thus the subscription of listener0 to *topic* would raise an exception.
+In real-world code, it can be difficult to guarantee the order of registration of listeners.
+Such issue is one of the intended use cases for a *Topic Definition Provider*, as explained in :ref:`label-topic_tree_def`.